juanma-wp/enterprise-block-editor/Module 9 Performance and Optimization/01 Optimizing JavaScript for Gutenberg.md

 ### Leveraging the WordPress Data Layer

-The WordPress Data Layer provides a robust framework for managing application state and data persistence.
-It's specifically designed to handle REST API interactions efficiently within the Block Editor.
+The **WordPress Data Layer** — powered by the `@wordpress/data` package — serves as the primary in-memory cache for REST API responses inside the editor.
+It uses resolvers and selectors to avoid duplicate API calls and reuses data efficiently across components.

 ```javascript
 import { useSelect, useDispatch } from "@wordpress/data";